Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Smite Cooldown"			"0"

+			// The countdown before activating the Mutant Tank's smite ability.
+			// Note: During the countdown phase, survivors can heal themselves to avoid dying.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Smite Countdown"			"0.0"

 			// Enable the Mutant Tank's claw/rock attack.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.